chpoulter/openems-addons/README.md

-# openems-edge-meter-bgetech-ds100
+# openems-addons
-OpenEMS Edge Meter B+G E-TECH DS100

-Applies to
-- B+G E-Tech DS100-009
-- B+G E-Tech DS100-00B
-- B+G E-Tech DS100-30B

-Implemented Natures:
-- ElectricityMeter
+Christian's OpenEMS Addons

 [https://github.com/chpoulter/openems-addons](https://github.com/chpoulter/openems-addons "https://github.com/chpoulter/openems-addons")

 ## Build

-Just build with maven clean package and you'll get a jar file that can be added to the felix load folder.
+Just build with maven clean package and you'll get some jar files that can be added to the felix load folder.

-You will need a local maven repository containing OpenEMS bundles.
-Use maven-repo to generate one.

 ## License

 Copyright © 2025 Christian Poulter <devel(at)poulter.de>

-The OpenEMS Edge Meter B+G E-TECH DS100 Bundle is released under the GNU AFFERO GENERAL PUBLIC LICENSE Version 3 license, for more information, check the LICENSE file.
+The OpenEMS Addons are released under the GNU AFFERO GENERAL PUBLIC LICENSE Version 3 license, for more information, check the LICENSE file.

 It makes use of third party libraries, for more information check the LICENSE-3RD-PARTY file.